 - Access to the North Yorkshire carers' forum so that you can have your views heard;

 - An explanation of your rights as a carer;

-- A direct carer's support grant;
+- A personal budget in the form of a carer's support grant;

 - Advice with looking after your health as a carer;